Prosecutorial Driver’s License Suspension Reinstatement Programs

 More information about the Marion County Driver’s License Suspension programs can also be found in the webinar “A Second Chance.”
 You can find this webinar in the “Training Resources and Materials” section of this webpage.

-Roughly 400,000 Indiana residents are subject to suspended licenses due to unpaid fines and fees.
-Marion County, Indiana–county seat Indianapolis–is home to roughly 964,500 people according to 2019 data collected by the United States Census Bureau, and of those individuals, approximately 100,000 had outstanding driver’s license suspension cases prior to the inception of several programs aimed at reinstating drivers’ licenses and eliminating debt.
-The Marion County, Indiana Prosecutor’s Office has firmly stated its position regarding ending debt-based driver’s license suspensions, and has continued to take concrete steps to begin to address this issue.
-Several of these steps are outlined below in the various programs this office has implemented.
+Approximately 400,000 Indiana residents are subject to suspended licenses due to unpaid fines and fees.
+Marion County, Indiana–county seat Indianapolis–is home to roughly 964,500 people according to the 2019 United States census, and of those individuals, approximately 100,000 had outstanding driver’s license suspension cases prior to the inception of several programs aimed at reinstating drivers’ licenses and eliminating debt.
+The Marion County, Indiana Prosecutor’s Office has firmly stated its position regarding ending debt-based driver’s license suspensions, and has taken concrete steps to begin to address this issue.

 - Jurisdiction: The Marion County Traffic Court has jurisdiction over “all traffic-related misdemeanors, infractions, and ordinance violations.”